linrongbin16/lin.nvim.dev/installation.md

 > Notice
 >
-> 1. _install.sh_ will detect and install third-party [dependencies](/lin.nvim.dev/appendix/#dependencies) with system package manager if not exists.
+> 1. _install.sh_ will install [third-party dependencies](/lin.nvim.dev/appendix/#dependencies) with system package manager if not exists.
 For now supported platforms are:
 >    - Debian/ubuntu based Linux: use _apt_ and _snap_ as installer.
 >    - Fedora/centos based Linux: use _dnf_ as installer.
 >    - Archlinux based Linux: use _pacman_ as installer.